MicrosoftDocs/windows-insider/wip/feedback/feedback-categories.md

 ### Apps

-Use this for issues opening or any issues you experience inside apps on your device.
-The subcategory should be the app's name, or if we don't have a subcategory for that app, which is common for many third-party apps, choose **All other apps** from the bottom of the list.
+Use this for issues you experience using apps on your device.
+The subcategory should be the app's name, or if we don't have a subcategory for that app, which is common for many third-party apps, choose **All other apps**.

 ### Gaming and Xbox

-Use this for issues you experience while gaming or using Xbox features on Windows should be sent here, including Game Bar, using controllers, game crashes and performance, issues using your Xbox account, or recording.
-If your issue doesn't fit neatly into its subcategories, use **All other issues** at the top of the list.
+Use this for issues you experience while gaming or using Xbox features on Windowse, including Game Bar, using controllers, game crashes and performance, issues using your Xbox account, or recording.
+If your issue doesn't fit neatly into its subcategories, use **All other issues**.

 ### Accessibility

-Accessibility doesn't mean just anything you can't access.
-Rather it means features we've built specifically to help users make the most of their device, especially users with special needs, like Narrator, Magnifier, eye control, or live captions.
-If your feedback isn't for one of these features listed or a setting in the **Settings** > **Accessibility** section, it probably needs to be sent directly to the feature's category instead.
+Use this for features we've built specifically to help users make the most of their device, especially users with special needs, like Narrator, Magnifier, eye control, or live captions.
+Do not use this for just issues accessing something.
+If your feedback isn't for one of these features or available as a setting in the **Settings** > **Accessibility** section, it probably needs to be sent directly to the feature's category instead.
 Still be sure to tell us that it's an accessibility issue in your feedback description though.

 ### Customer programs